jknechtli/WebProgAssignment/README.md

 Enter the server folder `cd server`
 Run `node server.js`.
 The server will be on `http://localhost:3000/`.

+## Running the server as developer

+Enter the server folder `cd server`
+Run `nodemon server.js`.
+The server will be on `http://localhost:3000/`.

 ## Running the client

 Enter the client folder `cd client`